TomasJohansson/epsg_constants_4python/docs/installation.rst

 Stable release
 --------------

-To install epsg_constants_4python, run this command in your terminal:
+To install epsg_constants, run this command in your terminal:

 .. code-block:: console

-    $ pip install epsg_constants_4python
+    $ pip install epsg_constants

-This is the preferred method to install epsg_constants_4python, as it will always install the most recent stable release.
+This is the preferred method to install epsg_constants, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.